-First, while there have been some real breakthroughs in data science, as a non-technical investor I’m not particularly well-placed to assess whether a particular startup has achieved another breakthrough big enough to create a technical moat.
+First, while there have been some real breakthroughs in data science approaches, as a non-technical investor I’m not particularly well-placed to assess whether a particular startup has achieved another breakthrough big enough to create a technical moat.

 Moreover, the ongoing rush of academic progress in the modeling realm will constantly put pressure on the clients to explore and experiment.
 Unless they can facilitate other internal or external teams viewing the data and testing competing modeling approaches, clients will view the product as a black box.
 Large corporations have data science teams that will demand transparency, and especially in regulated industries, expectations about explainability are implicitly embedded in legal standards.

-Finally, we get to get to the bottom right – owning the pipes.
+Finally, we get to the bottom right data science approach – owning the pipes.
 At QED, we often say that sustainable competitive advantage comes from business processes that create proprietary data.
 For a software startup, getting into this category means embedding oneself deep in a client’s business processes, which will tend to increase lifetime value as a matter of course.

 One of our most exciting companies is not only following this path towards data as infrastructure in its own business, but is also enabling financial services companies to follow this path themselves.